Wild Hunt: Europe

 In Spain this myth is documented at least since the 13th century, under the name hueste antigua ("Old army"), today estantigua.
-In Galician is known as Estantiga (from Hoste Antiga "the old army"), Compaña and Santa Compaña ("troop, company"); Güestia in Asturias; Hueste de Ánimas ("troop of ghosts") in León; and Hueste de Guerra ("war company") or Cortejo de Gente de Muerte ("deadly retinue") in Extremadura.
+In Galician it is known as Estantiga (from Hoste Antiga "the old army"), Compaña and Santa Compaña ("troop, company"); Güestia in Asturias; Hueste de Ánimas ("troop of ghosts") in León; and Hueste de Guerra ("war company") or Cortejo de Gente de Muerte ("deadly retinue") in Extremadura.

 Historiography

 "Another class of specters will prove more fruitful for our investigation: they, like the ignes fatui, include unchristened babes, but instead of straggling singly on the earth as fires, they sweep through forest and air in whole companies with a horrible din.
 This is the widely spread legend of the furious host, the furious hunt, which is of high antiquity, and interweaves itself, now with gods, and now with heroes.
 Look where you will, it betrays its connexion with heathenism."